-- CBORD (Keyless Lock System): CBORD is a keyless lock system in which a student's Husky Card and a self-chosen 4-digit pin number gives access into a student's building and apartment/room.
+- CBORD (Keyless Lock System): CBORD is a keyless lock system in which a student's Husky Card and 4-digit pin gives access into a student's building and apartment/room.
 All residence hall entrances automatically lock between 11 PM and 6 AM.
 Residents needing to access the residence hall during these hours must use their Husky Card on the external card reader to open the door.
 Find more information about CBORD here.
-General access information can be found - Lockouts: Students are responsible for carrying their key(s) and Husky Card at all times.
-If a student is locked out of their room, they should follow the instructions below. - Find the staff member on duty by reporting to the building/complex's RA office, to arrange for re-entry. - When staff members are not in the building, they may be contacted through the proctor. - The Residential Safety Office (RSO) can assist with contacting staff.
+General access information can be found here. - Lockouts: Students are responsible for always carrying their key(s) and Husky Card.
+If a student is locked out of their room, they should follow the instructions below. - o Find the staff member on duty by reporting to the building/complex's RA office, to arrange for re-entry. - When staff members are not in the building, they may be contacted through the proctor. - The Residential Safety Office (RSO) can assist with contacting staff.
 For more information, contact RSO at 617.373.3499. - If the lockout is during a time when the office is closed and no staff member is on duty, students may not be able to gain access to their room until the building/complex's RA office is open or the staff member on duty is available. - It can be up to a two-hour wait Monday through Friday.
 Off-duty staff members are not obligated to respond to a lockout.
-Students who repeatedly require staff to open doors may face disciplinary action and/or fines. - Lost Husky Card: If a student loses their Husky Card, they can get a replacement at the following places for a \$25 fee.
-If a student's Husky Card is malfunctioning, the student can get a replacement card for free as long as the student brings the malfunctioning card to Husky Card Services.
+Students who repeatedly require staff to open doors may face disciplinary action and/or fines.